 It is mandatory for all new students to participate in New Student Orientation to enroll at the University.
 Specifically, in the summer preceding their first fall semester at the University, new freshmen and transfer students must complete the orientation process which includes registering for classes.
-New students may complete and return the form enclosed in their acceptance packet or they may download the orientation form from the University's website.
+New students will receive information in their acceptance package on how to register for the mandatory New Student Orientation.
 You must be accepted to the University to participate in orientation.
 A fee of \$150.00 is required for all new freshmen and a fee of \$100.00 is required for all new transfer students.
 Parents are encouraged to participate with their incoming student.
-There is a fee for each guest that participates.
-Students will not be allowed to participate in New Student Orientation if they have not paid the fee.
+There is a fee for each parent/guest that participates.
+Students will not be allowed to participate in New Student Orientation if they have not paid their registration fee.